-Wish your produce came from your background instead of the supermarket?
-Green thumb or not, your can have a garden to call your own.
+Wish your produce came from your backyard instead of the supermarket?
+Green thumb or not, you can have a garden to call your own.

 I put together the basic steps to starting your very own garden so that you can garden with confidence and have fun doing it with the entire family.

-Get ready to enjoy some of the best tasting vegetables and herbs you’ve eaten!
+Get ready to enjoy some of the best-tasting produce you’ve eaten!

 Start small.
 If this is your first time I don’t suggest planting more than 3 plants and herbs.